 How to know if you’re eligible

-If it isn’t clear whether you meet the minimum eligibility criteria, then it’s best to get in touch with a lender before submitting your application.
-For example, you may have income from investments that isn’t “regular”.
+If it isn’t clear whether you meet the minimum eligibility criteria for your senior loan, then it’s best to get in touch with a lender before submitting your application.
+For example, you may have income from investments that isn’t consistent.
 Lenders won’t be able to guarantee approval before you submit your application.
 But they may be able to clarify certain criteria or provide you with additional details.

 To give yourself the best chance of being approved, make sure you have all of your information on hand before starting the application.
 This would include:

 - Personal information.
 Your name, contact details and identification information.

 - Loan details.
 Explain how much you need and the purpose of the loan.

 - Financials.
 Remember to include all sources of income and provide evidence of them.
 You’ll also need details of debts and liabilities.

 - Assets.
 What assets do you own?
 This may be your own home, rental properties, vehicles or investment accounts.